egovernment/egovernment.github.io/_how-to/part-a/112-add-a-registration-to-a-service.markdown

 In order to define a new certificate, see [Add a new certificate](/how-to/add-a-new-certificate) how-to.

 1. In `model/business-process-<your-service>/registrations` directory create a new file `<your-registration>.js`.
-2. Create a registration instance on a `BusinessProcessYourService.prototype.registrations.map` and set its `Document` property:
+2. Create a registration instance on a `BusinessProcessYourService.prototype.registrations.map` and set its `Document` property (See the listing below).
+3. Add a require for the new registration in `model/business-process-<your-service>/registrations/index.js`

+### Listings

 ```javascript
 BusinessProcessYourService.prototype.registrations.map.defineProperties({